Embracing diversity is key to a strong school community, and I could not be prouder to be leading a school where diversity really matters.

 One pupil after our recent assembly astutely observed “Wouldn’t it be better to have multiple interpretations and approaches, rather than everyone contributing the same thoughts and conclusions?”
 Diversity within our Board of Governors is also a great strength and emphasising the importance at the highest level of the organisation serves to shine a spotlight on its importance throughout the school community.

 Within the whole Durston community, our differences make us stronger, of that there is absolutely no doubt.
-Even in the face of intolerance, discrimination and prejudice, the message has to be to remember to spread the word about the importance of diversity and to respond to threats with love and a celebration of our differences.
+Even in the face of intolerance, discrimination and prejudice, the message must be to remember to spread the word about the importance of diversity and to respond to threats with love and a celebration of our differences.